Last Updated on November 17, 2022 by Ellen Christian

 When I make muffins, I usually use some type of liner because it makes the muffin pan easier to clean.
 You can use the traditional paper muffin recipes or you can use the silicone muffin liners.

 This product was presentation was made with AAWP plugin.

 I like the silicone liners because I can use them over and over again with no waste.
 But, you do need to wash them in between uses.
 And, if you are taking them with you somewhere else, make sure you use the paper ones so you don’t lose them.

 As I mentioned above, I usually bake with homemade applesauce.
 But, you can use store-bought applesauce too.
 You can use either smooth or chunky applesauce.
 Since you add cinnamon to the recipe, I would avoid using the applesauce with extra cinnamon in it.
 But, if that’s what you have, it will certainly work.
 I usually make my applesauce unsweetened.
 But, you can use sweetened applesauce in this recipe as well.
 It will really work with any type of applesauce you have on hand.

 Can I freeze these apple sauce spice muffins?

 Yes, you can definitely freeze this apple sauce spice muffins recipe if you want to.
 I just put two muffins (no liner) in a freezer bag.
 Just make sure that the muffins are completely cool to the touch when you freeze them.
 They should last about three months if you make sure the bag is sealed tightly.

 When you’re ready to eat these apple sauce spice muffins just take them out of the freezer bag and set them on a plate to come to room temperature.
 Or, you can speed up the process a bit and put them in the microwave for about 15 minutes.

-If you love these apple sauce spice muffins, you might want to try my banana oatmeal muffins.
+If you love these apple sauce spice muffins, you might want to try these:

 - 4 cups all-purpose flour